Frequently asked questions about liposuction

 How to recover from liposuction?

 It is important to rest in the days following the operation.
-Nevertheless, a quick return to walking is recommended in order to avoid thrombo-embolic complications such as phlebitis.
-Finally, to improve skin retraction and to reduce postoperative oedemas, palpate and roll sessions or lymphatic drainage may be necessary.
+However, it is advisable to resume walking as soon as possible to avoid thromboembolic complications such as phlebitis.
+Finally, to improve skin retraction and reduce post-operative oedema, palpate-roll or lymphatic drainage sessions may be necessary.

 How to wash after liposuction?